 Those requesting prayer, may wish their request to be shared with the prayer team and it to be shared during Sunday morning worship during the “Prayers of the People”

-New prayer requests are communicated to prayer team members by Sharon using Email for those who have Email and by phone for those without Email.
+New prayer requests are communicated to prayer team members by the minister.

 Prayer team members are free to pray however and wherever it is appropriate to their daily availability.

 On occasion the prayer team may choose to gather to discuss prayer ministry such as prayer forms, prayer outreach and to support each other in offering prayer.